 Who Are The Kurds?

-The Kurds are the largest stateless ethnic group on Earth.
-Composed of a diversity of religions, dialects, and ideologies, Kurds share a common history and home in Kurdistan.
-Kurdistan is the mountainous region that crosses the borders of present-day south-eastern Turkey, northern Iraq, western Iran, and northern Syria; each called Bakur, Başûr, Rojhelat, and Rojava, the Kurdish words for north, south, east, and west.
+The Kurds are the largest stateless ethnic group in the World, numbering around 45 million.
+Composed of a diversity of religions, dialects, and ideologies, Kurds share a common history and home in Greater Kurdistan.

 The Kurds have been persecuted and oppressed under all four nation-states that claim the land under their feet for generations.
-Kurds have been subjected to genocide and brutal repression, denied autonomy and even the freedom to be Kurdish, to speak the language or practice Kurdish culture.
+As a result, Kurds have been subjected to genocide and brutal repression, denied autonomy, and even the freedom to be Kurdish, speak their language, or practice Kurdish culture.

-Kurdish nationalist movements and uprisings began in the late 19th century, under the Ottoman Empire, with a resurgence after its dissolution, and were met with two centuries of repression and denial of self-determination by Turkey, Iraq, Syria, and Iran.
 Present day Kurdistan chiefly has two Kurdish governments, with two different approaches to Kurdish autonomy.
-Başûr has the Kurdistan Regional Government, a semi-autonomous regional government that’s part of Iraq, with a parliamentary government.
-The government in Rojava is the Federation of Northern Syria, a stateless democracy with a democratic confederal system of autonomous communities, with a pluralist social contract that includes the ethnic groups of Kurds, Arabs, Syriacs, Arameans, Turkmen, Armenians, and Chechens.
+Bashur has the Kurdistan Regional Government, a semi-autonomous parliamentary government that’s part of Iraq.
+In addition, the government in Rojava is the Democratic Federation of Northern Syria (DFNS), a democratic confederalist system of autonomous communities, with a pluralist social contract that includes the ethnic groups of Kurds, alongside Arabs, Syriacs, Arameans, Turkmen, Armenians, and Chechens.

-Kurds in Rojava and Başûr have suffered greatly from the rise of and occupation by DAESH (ISIS) and have been the key fighters on the ground defeating DAESH, liberating cities and towns.
-Enjoying support primarily from the US against common enemies, Saddam Hussein and DAESH, Kurds have enjoyed excellent and increasingly warm relations with the US and coalition forces.
-Though the same can’t be said for Kurds in Bakur, whose struggle for autonomy against the Turkish state has complicated relations with NATO allies, Washington and Ankara, with differences over common official opposition to Kurds resisting the Turkish state in Bakur and US support for Kurds in Rojava, who Ankara sees as the same.
+Kurds in Rojava and Bashur have suffered greatly from the rise and occupation by ISIS, also known as Daesh, since 2014 and have been the key fighters liberating cities and towns against their inhumane terror.
+Enjoying support primarily from the U.S. against ISIS, Kurds have enjoyed increasingly warm relations with Western and coalition forces.
+However, the same can’t be said for Kurds in Bakur, whose struggle for autonomy against the oppressive Turkish state has complicated relations with the U.S. and their NATO allies.